dividohq/merchant-api-pub-sdk-php/README.md

 $sdk = new \Divido\MerchantSDK\Client($httpClientWrapper, $env);
 ```

-The SDK will automiatcally attempt to discover a compatible request factory interface to use.
+The SDK will automatically attempt to discover a compatible request factory interface to use.
 But with version 4+ of the SDK, you can explicitly specify this as a third argument for the Wrapper, ie:

 ```